TheG00dLad/Embedded-Systems/Readme2.md

 Expensive models of microcontrollers have double buffering enabled.

 For the STM32L432kc there is no double buffering, and a faux verision of the double buffering refered to as "ping-pong" buffering was used.
-It uses the buffers halves enabled by DMA interrupts [insert dma interrupts part] The goal is seamless audio flow.
+It uses the buffers halves enabled by DMA interrupts.
+The goal is seamless audio flow.
 To do this, the ADC needs to be triggered at a fixed rate, set by timer 15.
 Then timer 7 is set to this same rate, and it triggers the DAC continuously.
 There is also time needed to process the data, which has to be done on the CPU.
 Trying to process data from the same memory buffer the ADC is writing to and the DAC is reading lead to the DMA overwriting the data before anything could happen.
-The code seperates the buffer, treating it as two halves, the adc_buffer, and the dac_buffer.
+The code seperates the buffer, treating it as two halves of the buffers, the adc_buffer and the dac_buffer.
 The DMA and CPU can work alternately then.
 The process works by the DMA filling the first half, and then triggers a Half Transfer Interupt, which is triggered by the buffer being half filled.
 ![image](https://github.com/user-attachments/assets/a4cad1db-c646-4e20-9043-4d5723aacf26)